jgalvalisi/AWS/data_viz/readme.md

 <img width="1501" alt="Screenshot 2023-10-06 at 13 59 47" src="https://github.com/jgalvalisi/AWS/assets/97465207/04ce59d7-ded3-4542-acf0-784592fed03f">

-- Go to Amazon QuickSight and connect it to your bucket with the manifest.json file copying the S3 URl
+- Go to Amazon QuickSight and connect it to your bucket with the manifest.json file, copying the S3 URl

 - Create data visualizations in Amazon QuickSight